dstrelec/nats/README.md

 # Resources

-For more information, please visit the Spring Kafka website at:
+For more information, please visit the Nats Enabler website at:
 [Reference Manual](http://dstrelec.github.io/nats/docs)